Find Your Exact Revenue Ceiling in 15 Minutes: Capacity Formula for $60K–$100K Operators

 Lena’s client analysis:

-Check: 18 clients × 1 hour = 18 hours weekly.
-Actual delivery is 33 hours, including extra prep and communication overhead.
-Estimate accurately.
+Check: 18 clients × 1 hour is 18 hours weekly, but actual delivery is 33 hours including extra prep and communication overhead—estimate accurately.

 Step 4: Calculate Maximum Clients (Minute 12-14)